Dawn Dixon – Chief Executive Officer

 Richard James – Chair of the Board of Trustees

-Richard has lived in Swindon since 1989 when he moved here from South Wales to work at the Nationwide headquarters.
+Richard has lived in Swindon since 1989 when he moved here from South Wales to work at the Nationwide Building Society headquarters.
 He first became involved with SAM in 2017 before becoming a Trustee in 2018.
-He then was made the Chair of Trustees in late 2019.
+He was made the Chair of Trustees in late 2019.